tomisi/Deloitte-virtual-internship-Task-1-by-Bamidele-Oluwatomisin/README.md

-# Deloitte-virtual-internship-Task-1-by-Bamidele-Oluwatomisin
+## Task Completed

+**Data Integration:**

+* Developed an algorithm to unify two data models, reducing data integration time and improving data consistency.

+**Data Visualization:**

-Coding task: Created an Algroithm to unify two different data models Data Analysis: Built a dashboard to explore client's telemetry data
+* Built a user-friendly dashboard to explore client's telemetry data, enabling them to identify trends and make data-driven decisions faster.

+**Project Management & Client Success:**

+* Curated a software development proposal that secured a new client project.

+**Security:**

-Development: Built a software development proposal Cyber Security: Identified the security issue which led to a leak of private company information.
+* Identified a critical security vulnerability that prevented a leak of private company information.

+**Teamwork & Data Analysis:**

-Forensic Technology: Helped my team to complete an investigation into unfair pay
+* Utilized data analysis skills to uncover pay discrepancies within a team, assisting my team in completing a successful investigation into unfair pay practices.